jlmelville/smallvis/docs/optsne.md

 `tol_wait = 15` sets the number of iterations to wait during standard optimization before allowing early stopping.
-In practice I don't think I've seen any possibility of convergence occuring so early after turning off early exaggeration, but it's included for completeness.
+In practice I don't think I've seen any possibility of convergence occurring so early after turning off early exaggeration, but it's included for completeness.

 ```R